 Helping Seniors with Mail Management

-The sorting system, with supplies such as stamps, envelopes, and address labels, should all be in one easily-accessible place.
-A small desk or one end of a bureau, for example.
-Having it all in one place makes it less likely that older adults will get confused and more likely they’ll use the system once you’ve set it up.
+Keep the sorting system and supplies (stamps, envelopes, address labels) in one easily accessible place—a small desk or one end of a bureau works well.
+Having it all in one spot makes it less likely they’ll get confused and more likely they’ll use the system consistently.

 home office desktop

-So many places offer online and automatic payments these days.
-By setting these up, you can manage their finances from anywhere you are and significantly reduce the amount of mail coming in.
+Most companies offer online and automatic payments to simplify bill paying.
+By setting these up, you can manage finances from anywhere and reduce the amount of mail coming in.
+Remember to monitor bank statements regularly to catch any billing errors.

 Are you helping a senior with their mail management?
 How is it going for you?
 Let us know in the comments, and we’ll assist with anything you’re struggling with.